Speech Development

 8p Duplication

-• 42% of heroes in the Chromosome 8p Registry report the ability to communicate with either spoken syllables, words or sentences.
+• 42% of 8p duplication heroes report the ability to communicate with either spoken syllables, words or sentence

 • 100% spoke their first words between the ages of 1 – 2